multiple-states/bread-butter/README.md

 Stlying:

-Uses less and tries to follow the SMACCS methodology documneted <a href="http://smacss.com/">here</a>.
+Uses less and tries to follow the SMACCS methodology documneted here: http://smacss.com/

 A default structure